Skip to main content

 Pension

-• Pension statement with beneficiary details and payment amount — last 5 years
+• Pension statement with beneficiary details and payment amount — no older than 5 years

 Sale of Assets or Property

-• Notarized deed of sale showing your name as seller and the sale amount — last 5 years
+• Notarized deed of sale showing your name as seller and the sale amount — no older than 5 years

-• Brokerage or investment statements showing transaction flows — last 2 years
+• Brokerage or investment statements showing transaction flows — no older than 2 years

-• Brokerage or investment statements showing balance only, when accompanied by a bank statement — last 2 years
+• Brokerage or investment statements showing balance only, when accompanied by a bank statement — no older than 2 years

-• Sale contract, when accompanied by a bank statement — last 7 years
+• Sale contract, when accompanied by a bank statement — no older than 7 years

 Loan

-• Loan agreement or promissory note, when accompanied by a bank statement — last 2 years
+• Loan agreement or promissory note, when accompanied by a bank statement — no older than 2 years

-• Court, notary, or official registry documentation clearly showing your name as beneficiary and the corresponding amount or asset value — last 5 years
+• Court, notary, or official registry documentation clearly showing your name as beneficiary and the corresponding amount or asset value — no older than 5 years

 • If no amount is shown, the document may still be accepted when accompanied by a bank statement